joonarafael/visualpathfinder/documentation/progress_report_week7.md

 - Fixed Dijkstra's algorithm to work like the required PQ implementation.

-- Wrote the final JPS algorithm implementation.
+- Wrote much of the JPS algorithm implementation.

 - Fixed old tests to suit the new diagonal Euclidean distance calculation.